twsnmp/twsnmpfk/frontend/src/help/en/arp.md

 #### By IP address (3D)

 <div class="text-xl mb-2">
-This is a report of ARP monitoring logs from both IP addresses and time series.<br>
+This is a report of ARP watch logs from both IP addresses and time series.<br>
 The time of new discoveries and changes is obvious at a glance.
 </div>